KNowledgeOnWebScale/solid-web-monetization/.docs/docs/demo/index.md

 Component | URL | Description
 ----------|-----|------------
-Accountant | http://wallet.localhost | Allows you to edit your payment pointers stored in your WebID (on your solid pod).
+[Accountant](/accountant) | http://wallet.localhost | Allows you to edit your payment pointers stored in your WebID (on your solid pod).
-Web Monetization Provider | http://wmp.localhost | Allows you to register the WMP in your WebID (on your solid pod) and setup a subscription to pay the WMP.
+[Web Monetization Provider](/wmp) | http://wmp.localhost | Allows you to register the WMP in your WebID (on your solid pod) and setup a subscription to pay the WMP.
-Microstore | http://store.localhost | Website of the content creator that have unlockable monetized content for users logged in with WebID.
+[Microstore](/microstore) | http://store.localhost | Website of the content creator that have unlockable monetized content for users logged in with WebID.
 Docs | http://docs.localhost | These docs are also hosted locally on your pc now.

 ## Demo scenario

+!!! todo
-step by step through the demo
+    step by step guid through the demo

 ## docker-compose.yml